shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 ## Things to know before you start

-we provide [integrations](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) for the most commonly used content creation software.
+We provide [integrations](https://developer.shotgridsoftware.com/162eaa4b/?title=Pipeline+Integration+Components) for the most commonly used content creation software.
-There are also [engines that Toolkit Community members have built and shared back](https://support.shotgunsoftware.com/hc/en-us/articles/219039828-Community-Shared-Integrations).
+There are also [engines that Toolkit Community members have built and shared back](hhttps://developer.shotgridsoftware.com/58a557ee/?title=Community+Shared+Integrations).
 But sometimes you'll need pipeline integrations for software that doesn't have a Toolkit engine yet.

 If you have the time and resources, we encourage you to help the Toolkit Community (and yourselves) in writing a missing engine you would like to use!